ElmerCSC/elmerfem/fem/tests/mgdyn_faraday_wheel/Readme.txt

 variable is made unique in an iterated manner (the nonlinear iteration is employed for this purpose) by performing the Helmholtz projection after solving the A-V solution candidate.
-For a similar verification case see the test ../mgdyn_faraday_disc/ and for a transient version of this model the file transient_with_projection.sif in this directory.
+For a similar verification case see the test ../mgdyn_faraday_disc/ and for a transient version of this model the test ../mgdyn_faraday_disc_transient.

 Here a metallic disc rotates and is subject to a uniform magnetic field parallel to the disc axis.
 When the disc is put to rotate, the mobile charges